hayashi28/chat-space/README.md

 - user
    - has_many :messages
-   - has_many :groups through :users_groups
+   - has_many :groups through, :users_groups

 - group
-   - has_many :users through :users_groups
+   - has_many :users through, :users_groups
    - has_many :messages